gomods/athens/docs/content/design/proxy.md

 ## Exclude Lists and Private Module Filters

-To accommodate private (i.e. enterprise) deployments, the proxy maintains two important access control mechanisms:
+To accommodate private (i.e. enterprise) deployments, the Athens proxy maintains two important access control mechanisms:

 - Private module filters
 - Exclude lists for public modules

 ### Private Module Filters

-Private module filters are string globs that tell the proxy what is a private module.
-For example, the string `github.internal.com/**` tells the proxy:
+Private module filters are string globs that tell the Athens proxy what is a private module.
+For example, the string `github.internal.com/**` tells the Athens proxy:

 - To never make requests to the public internet (i.e. to upstream proxies) regarding this module
 - To download module code (in its cache filling mechanism) from the VCS at `github.internal.com`

 ### Exclude Lists for Public Modules

-Exclude lists for public modules are also globs that tell the proxy what modules it should never download from any upstream proxy.
-For example, the string `github.com/arschles/**` tells the proxy to always return `404 Not Found` to clients.
+Exclude lists for public modules are also globs that tell the Athens proxy what modules it should never download from any upstream proxy.
+For example, the string `github.com/arschles/**` tells the Athens proxy to always return `404 Not Found` to clients.